602-2 A. DEFINITION AND TYPES OF RESOURCES

 2. Non-liquid Resources

 1. Non-liquid resources are those that cannot be readily converted to cash.
-Examples of non-liquid resources are real property such as houses, buildings and land, and personal property such as cars, trucks, boats, snow machines, planes, travel trailers, campers, business inventory, and livestock.
+Examples of non-liquid resources are real property such as houses, buildings and land, and personal property such as cars, trucks, boats, snow machines, planes, travel trailers, campers, business inventory, livestock, virtual currency/cryptocurrency (Ex: Bitcoin).
 Refer to MS 602-2B for a list of exempt resources.

 2. Calculate the equity value of non-liquid resources as follows: